-- 19. There is no set amount for our investment in each proposal; it will depend on the specific requirements of each bid put to us, our assessment, and the availability of funds.
+- 26. There is no set amount for our investment in each proposal; it will depend on the specific requirements of each bid put to us, our assessment, and the availability of funds.
 While there is no minimum, we don't envisage bids of less than £100,000 unless we advise otherwise such as through a call for smaller more targeted projects.
-In cases of such smaller funding requests, we will adopt a lighter touch approach in terms of the business case requirements. - 20.
+In cases of such smaller funding requests, we may adopt a lighter touch approach in terms of the business case requirements. - 27.
 Proposals must include a range of investors, including the provider and key partners involved.
-The balance of investor priorities and hence the investment mix (including Research England's contribution) for different proposals will differ according to requirements.

-21. Providers must consider the financial sustainability of the activities for which they are requesting funding. providers should ensure that total costs are reasonable.
+The balance of investor priorities and hence the investment mix (including Research England's contribution) for different proposals will differ according to requirements. - 28.
+Providers should ensure that total costs are reasonable.
 We may wish to discuss and review costings and full financial information during the assessment process.
+HE Provider contributions are an indication to the panel of their strategic commitment to a project, and important in the context of sharing risk across partners and funders.
+We expect bidders to be aware of the full costs of a proposed project and that provider contributions might include indirect costs and other contributions.
+We wouldn't expect to be asked to fund indirect costs unless there are exceptional reasons. - 29.
+If successful, an award letter will be provided to the lead provider outlining funding and our terms and conditions.
+The lead provider receives all funding and is accountable for its use.
+This includes allocation of funding across project activities, including to partners, complying with the relevant legislation, and submitting monitoring information to Research England.